 Egg Carton Sewing

-This is a great sewing activity for toddlers.
+This is an excellent sewing activity for toddlers.
 Punch holes out of the bottom of an egg carton.
-Attach a baby spoon to a piece of ribbon.
-Let them go at it!
+Attach a baby spoon to a piece of ribbon and let them go at it!

 This post includes a variety of activities to introduce the concept of sewing to young children.
 Teach toddlers and preschoolers how to sew with all of these amazing activities!